Mercedes F1 W07 Hybrid

-With a total of 19 wins, 20 pole positions, 33 podium finishes and a total of 765 constructors championship points in a single season, the F1 W07 Hybrid is statistically the third most dominant Formula One car in the history of the sport with a win percentage of 90.47%, behind the 2023 Red Bull RB19 (95.45%) and the 1988 McLaren MP4/4 (93.75%).
+With a total of 19 wins, 20 pole positions, 33 podium finishes and a total of 765 constructors championship points in a single season, the F1 W07 Hybrid is statistically the third most dominant Formula One car in the history of the sport with a win percentage of 90.47%, behind the 1988 McLaren MP4/4 (93.75%) and the 2023 Red Bull RB19 (95.45%).

 Design and development

 The F1 W07 Hybrid was the successor to the F1 W06 Hybrid, which has been described as one of the most dominant cars in the sport's history.
 Mercedes declared that the new car designed in Brackley, with the engine from Mercedes AMG High Performance Powertrains at Brixworth, featured "mini revolutions" over its predecessor.
 The F1 W07 Hybrid was designed to use the Mercedes-Benz PU106C Hybrid power unit, a revolution of Mercedes-Benz PU106B Hybrid power unit.
 The power unit consist of the upgraded version of the Mercedes-Benz PU106B Hybrid, which was introduced during the 2015 Italian Grand Prix.
 The power output revolution of the PU106 Hybrid power unit was estimated around 950 hp to 1000 hp which had more power than Ferrari 059/5, Renault R.E.16 and Honda RA616H.